By the end of this section, you will be able to:

 - Describe how to evaluate the capacitance of a system of conductors

 A capacitor is a device used to store electrical charge and electrical energy.
-It consists of at least two electrical conductors separated by a distance.
+Capacitors are generally with two electrical conductors separated by a distance.
 (Note that such electrical conductors are sometimes referred to as “electrodes,” but more correctly, they are “capacitor plates.”)
 The space between capacitors may simply be a vacuum, and, in that case, a capacitor is then known as a “vacuum capacitor.”
 However, the space is usually filled with an insulating material known as a dielectric.
 (You will learn more about dielectrics in the sections on dielectrics later in this chapter.)
 The amount of storage in a capacitor is determined by a property called capacitance, which you will learn more about a bit later in this section.

 Capacitors have applications ranging from filtering static from radio reception to energy storage in heart defibrillators.
 Typically, commercial capacitors have two conducting parts close to one another but not touching, such as those in Figure 8.2.
 Most of the time, a dielectric is used between the two plates.
 When battery terminals are connected to an initially uncharged capacitor, the battery potential moves a small amount of charge of magnitude Q from the positive plate to the negative plate.
 The capacitor remains neutral overall, but with charges and residing on opposite plates.